-Dr. Niklas Swanström is Director of the Institute for Security and Development Policy, and one of its co-founders.
-He is Non-resident Professor at Sichuan University and a Guest professor at LeShan Normal University.
-His main areas of expertise are conflict prevention, conflict management and regional cooperation; Chinese foreign policy and security in Northeast Asia; the Belt and Road Initiative, traditional and non-traditional security threats and its effect on regional and national security as well as negotiations.
-His focus is mainly on Northeast Asia, Central Asia and Southeast Asia.
+Dr. Niklas Swanström is a fellow at the Foreign Policy Institute of the Johns Hopkins University School of Advanced International Studies (SAIS).
+He is Director and Co-Founder of the Institute for Security and Development Policy.
+In addition, he is non-resident Professor at Sichuan University and a guest professor at LeShan Normal University in China.
+His main areas of expertise are conflict prevention, conflict management and regional cooperation, Chinese foreign policy and security in Northeast Asia, the Belt and Road Initiative, traditional and non-traditional security threats and effects on regional and national security as well as negotiations.
+He focused on Northeast Asia, Central Asia, and Southeast Asia.

-Dr. Swanström has authored, co-authored or edited a number of books, including: Eurasia’s ascent in Energy and geopolitics, Sino-Japanese Relations: The need for Conflict Prevention and Management, Transnationell brottslighet: ett säkerhetshot?
-(Trans-national Crime: A security Threat?), Regional Cooperation and Conflict Management: Lessons from the Pacific Rim and Foreign Devils, Dictatorship or Institutional Control: China ‘s foreign policy towards Southeast Asia.
+Swanström has authored, co-authored or edited a number of books, including Eurasia’s Ascent in Energy and geopolitics, Sino-Japanese Relations: The Need for Conflict Prevention and Management, Transnationell brottslighet: ett säkerhetshot?
+(Trans-national Crime: A Security Threat?), Regional Cooperation and Conflict Management: Lessons from the Pacific Rim, and Foreign Devils, Dictatorship or Institutional Control: China ‘s foreign policy towards Southeast Asia.

-Dr. Swanström holds a Ph.D. in Peace and Conflict Studies from Uppsala University.
+He holds a Ph.D. in Peace and Conflict Studies from Uppsala University in Sweden.
 His dissertation dealt with regional cooperation and conflict management in the Pacific Rim.
-He also holds a Licentiate degree from the Department of Peace and Conflict research that examined the Chinese foreign policy towards Southeast Asia.
-He holds MA degrees from Uppsala University and the Fletcher School of Law and Diplomacy.
-He has also been a student at Beijing Languages Institute, Beijing University and Dalian Languages University.
+He also holds a Licentiate degree from the Department of Peace and Conflict research, where he examined Chinese foreign policy towards Southeast Asia.
+He holds M.A. degrees from Uppsala University and the Fletcher School of Law and Diplomacy at Tufts University.
+He has also been a student at Beijing Languages Institute, Beijing University, and Dalian Languages University.